About Rubha Phoil

 The Oak Tree that I convinced my parents to plant as a child is still alive and producing oxygen in their garden today.

-As a conscious communicator, I also can’t help but notice and act upon manipulation and dishonesty.
 My desire to be a part of the climate solution, my impulsive honesty and my disregard for popularity has conjured a career in activism.
 You can see more on this part of my life, here.

 During my time as an activist, I separated myself from western culture.
 I went to live in the forest for four years.
 This extended time as a hermit in nature was an opportunity to understand my own conditioning through Western Culture.
 This unique perspective was the key to decolonizing myself and breaking free of conditioning.
 The forest is rich with wisdom, but you have to connect with it to learn from it.
 The treasure of skills and experiences I had there enabled me to create a connecting culture and regenerative culture in myself and in my surroundings.
 My personal liberation is the framework from which I help others shed their conditioning of Western Culture.
 I have developed a technique called “echo location” for this very purpose.